rails/weblog/_posts/2015-04-30-gsoc-15-is-now-live.markdown

 tools your browser provides to do things like reading the CoffeeScript source or setting breakpoints on it.

-## Refactoring Active Support and Action View
+## Refactoring Active Support and Active Support

 **Student:** [Islam Wazery](https://github.com/wazery)
 **Mentors:** [Kir Shatrov](https://github.com/kirs) and [Carlos Antonio da Silva](https://github.com/carlosantoniodasilva)

-Islam is adding some of the things we should already have in Rails, liked named arguments for Action View helpers (goodbye counting commas!), or removing the Active Support dependency on Action Pack.
-He will also be investigating how to improve some of our core abstractions like [ActionController::Parameters](http://edgeapi.rubyonrails.org/classes/ActionController/Parameters.html) and [ActionView::OutputBuffer](http://tenderlovemaking.com/2014/06/04/yagni-methods-slow-us-down.html)
+Islam is adding some of the things we should already have in Rails, liked adding named arguments for Action View helpers (goodbye counting commas!).
+He will also be researching how to improve some of our core abstractions like
+ [ActionController::Parameters](http://edgeapi.rubyonrails.org/classes/ActionController/Parameters.html)
+ and
+ [ActionView::OutputBuffer](http://tenderlovemaking.com/2014/06/04/yagni-methods-slow-us-down.html)